 Chair of the Trust (Member and Trustee)

 Nigel Smetham (Chair of the Trust; Member of the Trust Finance Committee)

 Experience: Water industry professional and senior manager with skills in staff management, budget planning and monitoring, leadership and chairing.
 Specialist expertise in management of compliance, governance and assurance procedures.
-Responsible Officer for Allington Primary School since 1991.
+Governor at Allington Primary School since 1991.
 Chair of Trustees since 2013.
 National Leader of Governance supporting governing bodies at other local schools.'

 Chief Executive Officer (Ex-officio Trustee)

 Jenny Young (Executive Headteacher and Trustee)

 Experience: 34 Years in the teaching profession; experience of teaching across the keystages; leading Maths, ICT and English, Keystage leader in KS1 and 2, and Deputy Head experience at two large primary schools before becoming Headteaher at Lenham Primary School in January 2010.
 Jenny returned to Allington Primary School as Headteacher in January 2015 and became Executive Headteacher in July 2016.